StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/no_internet/agent_install.md

 {% tabs %}
 {% tab title="Registry without authentication" %}

 This example uses the command for the standard Kubernetes distribution to show how to use a local copy of the Helm chart and add the extra registry argument.
-Please make sure to use the command that corresponds with your Kubernetes distribution as provided in the StackState UI and apply the same modifications (this example uses `registry.acme.com:5000` as the registry):
+Please make sure to use the command that corresponds with your Kubernetes distribution as provided in the StackState UI and apply the same modifications (this example uses `registry.acme.com:5000` as the registry).

+{% hint style="warning" %}
+This command is not the right command for your Kubernetes cluster.
+Instead, copy the command for your Kubernetes distribution from the installed Kubernetes StackPack in the UI.
+Then replace `stackstate-k8s/stackstate` with the `.tgz` file and add the image registry argument.
+{% endhint %}

 ```bash
 helm upgrade --install \